 Large Intestine: The Water Reclaimer

 The large intestine, or colon, is responsible for absorbing water and electrolytesImagine your body as a vast network of interconnected wires, each carrying electrical impulses essential for life.
 Electrolytes are the tiny charged particles that create this vital current.
-They’re not some futuristic technology; they’re minerals dissolved in your body fluids,… Read More from the remaining undigested food.
+They’re not some futuristic technology; they’re minerals dissolved in your body fluids, like sodium, potassium, calcium, and magnesium.
+These tiny powerhouses help… Read More from the remaining undigested food.
 It also houses trillions of bacteriaBacteria are super tiny, single-celled organisms that exist almost everywhere on Earth, including right inside you!
-They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also… Read More that play a role in digestion and immune function.
+They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also hear them called “bacterias” (plural form), but “bacteria” is the… Read More that play a role in digestion and immune function.
 The remaining waste material is then formed into stool and stored in the rectum until it is eliminated from the body.

 - Etymology: “Colon” comes from the Greek word “kolon,” meaning “large intestine.”